stefanwille/react-tictactoe/README.md

 Tic Tac Toe in React.js / Redux / ES5
 =====

-Try the demo at http://www.stefanwille.com/projects/react-tictactoe/
+A live demo is available at http://react-tictactoe.stefanwille.com